In addition to our summer camp programs we hope to help our camper families by providing the following resources:

 FOR YOUNG ADULTS AND CHILDREN

 What: Camp Erin, created and funded by The Moyer Foundation, is the largest nationwide network of free bereavement camps for children and teens ages 6-17 who have experienced the death of someone close to them.
+Camp Mariposa is a first-of-its-kind program designed to help meet the needs of children and teens facing the difficult challenges associated with an addicted or co-dependent family member.

 The Children’s Treehouse Foundation